bwinter/tha/THA_PRE_MEETING.md

-# Checklist to be used by facilitator for the Pre-Meeting.
-Create a github issue and include the team name and date.
+# Short blurlb for calendar invite.
+This meeting is to ensure the team representatives understand the exercise and its value, and that the facilitator understands the existing team dynamics.

+As a primer for the prior: the goal of a THA is to have a quality, pointed discussion with your entire team about systemic topics related to team health.
+It is not populate the THA scorecard or gloss over issues.

+# Meeting agenda

 - What were prior outcomes?
     - Action items
     - Colors for various metrics (it’s not important to compare, but it can be useful to learn more about the team.)
     - Possibly more important is to check the notes.
-    - [ ] It might be valuable to have an “inside person”, someone who can throw a red to help make it okay to do so.
+    - It might be valuable to have an “inside person”, someone who can throw a red to help make it okay to do so.
 One challenge of these meetings is poor psych safety can lead to green-washing.

 - [ ] Are there are any changes from the last THA you would like to see?

 - [ ] Do you want a leadership representative to participate, shadow, or skip the exercise?